tommaho/get_ipeds/README.md

 # get_ipeds

-Download, unzip, and organize IPEDS files for further use
+Download, unzip, and organize IPEDS data files and dictionaries.

 See scripts/download_ipeds.sh for configuration